Workshops/Seminars for High School Students

 Stanford women teach and inspire Bay Area high school girls to explore Computer Science and Engineering.
 Students learn coding basics, build exciting projects, and develop strong relationships with mentors in the field.
 The group hosts Code Camp and several smaller events throughout the year, including workshops and company tours.
 No cost to participate.

 The Clinical Neuroscience Immersion Experience (CNI-X) at Stanford University is an intensive summer program that generally follows a student’s sophomore, junior, or senior year of high school.
 During either a one-week or two-week session, participants are exposed to the breadth of research found in the Stanford Department of Psychiatry and Behavioral Sciences.
 Two sessions are offered: the introductory 1-week session (July 6-10, 2020) with tuition of $1,295 and a more advanced 2-week session (July 13-24) with tuition of $2,500.
 Financial assistance is available for applicants in need.

 This program is designed for high school (rising juniors and seniors) and pre-medical undergraduate students interested in pursuing careers in medicine, STEM, medical research and development, or health care design, with a specific focus on Anesthesiology, Perioperative and Pain Medicine.
 Three sessions will be offered in 2020: Session 1 June 15-26, 2020, Session 2 July 27-August 7, 2020, Session 3 (Advanced) July 6-17.
 Tuition for Sessions 1 and 2 is $4,500.
 Tuiton for Session 3 is $5,995.

-Logic is Fundamental High School Summer Camp offers an introduction to logic from a computational perspective with applications in mathematics, science, engineering, business, law, etc. A Stanford Computer Science professor and logician and an award-winning high school instructor jointly teach this workshop.
-The tuition is $2,000; some scholarships are available.
+Logic For All High School Summer Camp is a two-week, non-residential program offering an introduction to logic from a computational perspective.
+With applications in mathematics, science, engineering, business, law, a Stanford Computer Science professor and logician and an award-winning high school instructor jointly teach this workshop.
+Two sessions are being offered this Summer.
+Tuition is $2,000 - scholarships are available.

-The Stanford ValleyCare Clinical Academy Program is a two-week program for high school juniors and seniors with a strong interest in medicine as a career.
+The Stanford ValleyCare Clinical Academy Program is a two-week program in Pleasanton, CA for high school juniors and seniors with a strong interest in medicine as a career.
 Students will participate in an enriched curriculum consisting of hands-on activities, interactive lectures, and simulation experiences.
 Students must be 16 years old to participate.
 There is a $50.00 application fee and a $3,500 fee to participate.